GluuFederation/docs-clustermgr-prod/docs/source/deploy/index.md

     This step is not available if you are using LDAP Cache or you installed Shibboleth.

 !!!
 Note
-    If OS of your gluu nodes is Red Hat, each node is needed to be registered to offical Red Hat repo.
+    If OS of your Gluu nodes is Red Hat, each node is needed to be registered to offical Red Hat repo.

 oxAuth caches short-lived tokens, and in a balanced cluster all instances of oxAuth need access to the cache.
 To support this requirement and still enable high availability, Redis is installed outside the chroot on every Gluu Server.
 Configuration settings inside LDAP are also changed to allow access to these instances of Redis.

-Currently Cluster Manages supports single Redis Cache Server.
+Currently Cluster Manager supports a single Redis Cache Server.
 To add cache server click `Add Cache Server`:

 ![Cache Server](../img/Cluster_Manager-13.png)

-For demonstration purpose I am using Load Balancer as Cache Server, but it is higly recommended to use seperate server.
+For demonstration purposes I am using Load Balancer as Cache Server, but it is highly recommended to use a seperate server.
 Hit `Setup Cache` to begin installation.
-Cluster Manager will install Redis Server on Cache Server and make it reachable for Gluu Server nodes through stunnel (default port 16379).
+Cluster Manager will install Redis Server on the Cache Server and make it reachable for Gluu Server nodes through stunnel (default port 16379).
 So stunnel will be installed on Cache Server and all Gluu Server nodes.
 You can restrict access to redis server by setting password.
-Clustermanager creates random password for redis.
+Cluster Manager creates random password for redis.
 If you don't want to set up password, just clear **Redis Password** box.

 ![Cache Management](../img/Cluster_Manager-13b.png)